Blithe Spirit is funny and withering in equal measure, but don’t be fooled. The real mischief lies beneath its snappy charm.

 What is Blithe Spirit about?

-Charles Condomine (Rex Harrison) asks medium Madame Arcati (Margaret Rutherford) to conduct a séance for a dinner party.
-He wants this to be research for a novel, but the séance accidentally summons ex-wife Elvira from the grave – and she wants Charles back …
+Gentleman novelist Charles Condomine (Rex Harrison) hosts a sophisticated dinner party – with a séance thrown in.
+He says its research for a book, but the guests accidentally summon his ex-wife from the grave – and she wants Charles back …

 David Lean’s classic comedy oozes charm, biting put downs and ghostly dread.
 It’s one of several adaptations of Noel Coward’s 1941 play of the same name.
 Coward produced Lean’s film and does the opening narration (though reportedly hated the final scene).